[UPDATE 31 Oct 2019]

 The Competition stresses in the strongest terms that it does not take the decision to disqualify an entrant lightly.
-The Competition is designed to promote photographers and thrive to remain professional in its dealings with the public.
+The Competition is designed to promote photographers and thrives to remain professional in its dealings with the public.

 The rule that requires each entrant to warrant that they are the sole author of each entry and the explanation that images captured at workshops or 1-2-1’s are not eligible for entry to the Overall Winner Title has been in place since the inaugural Competition in 2014.
 Claims published on social media that this rule was introduced and changed to facilitate the disqualification of Mr Hanson are false.

 Prior to confirming any overall winner, the organisers conduct an interview to go over the rules with them, complete a checklist and confirm they understand and abide by the rules.
 Mr Hanson’s interview was extremely lengthy due to his insistence to go over the rules in fine detail.
 The Competition has it on record that he fully understood the rules and in particular Rule 14 (ii) with all it’s interpretations concerning workshops and 1-2-1s.
 Mr Hanson as is now known, changed the account of how his images were captured.

 Sheriff Court Defamation Case PER-A195-18 vs Marcus McAdam T/A Skye Photo Academy

 In late 2018, two blog articles were published by Marcus McAdam (t/a Skye Photo Academy) and shared widely on social media.
 The Competition and its founder (Stuart Low) raised a defamation action in the Sheriff court against Mr McAdam.
 The Competition places on record that the action was settled out of court on 6th August 2019 and a substantial damages payment was received.